 Onset of Adult Allergies

-Did you know you can suddenly have an allergic reaction to something you have been exposed to your entire life?
-The grass and trees, foods, even common medications could become your trigger point.
-This is because our bodies have a threshold for a particular allergen and once we cross that limit our bodies become overwhelmed.
+Did you know you can suddenly develop an allergy to something you have been exposed to your entire life?
+Grass and tree pollen, animals, foods or even common medications could become a trigger of allergy symptoms.

 Crossing the Threshold

-You may be more susceptible to allergens if you:
+You may be more susceptible to developing allergies as an adult if you:

 - Change or move to a new location